3rd Sunday of Lent (C)

 Most weeks there may well be a number of feast days.
 We don’t necessarily celebrate them all.
 Some saints are more important in certain parts of the country than others and will be celebrated more on a local level, whilst other saints will be celebrated everywhere.
 So each week we will comment on the feast-days that we should celebrate in our regional Church.

-Sunday, January 26th - 3rd Sunday in Ordinary Time (C)
+Sunday, March 23rd - 3rd Sunday of Lent (C)

 Sunday Readings